xcart/xcart-docs/_pages/kb_en/modules/egoods/admin_experience/processing_orders_for_downloadable_products.md

 order: 140
 published: true
 ---
-The order processing routine for orders containing e-goods may be different depending on the way the setting "Approve before providing access to download" in the {% "module configuration settings" ref_1dsuHf3i %} has been adjusted:
+The order processing routine for orders containing e-goods may be different depending on the way the setting "Approve before providing access to download" in the {% link "module configuration settings" ref_1dsuHf3i %} has been adjusted:

    * If this setting is disabled, a buyer who orders a downloadable product gets the download link as soon as they have paid for the order.